bcaffo/LittleInferenceBook/manuscript/04_expectations.md

 dice once.
-Then we would have direct information about the distribution of die rolls (since we have 100 of them), but we wouldn't have any direct information about the distribution of the average of 100 die rolls, since we only observed one.
+Then we would have direct information about the distribution of die rolls (since we have 100 of them), but we wouldn't have any direct information about the distribution of the average of 100 die rolls, since we only observed one average.

 Fortunately, the mathematics tells us about that distribution.
 Notably, it's centered at the same spot as the original distribution!
 Thus, the distribution of the estimator (the sample mean) is centered at the distribution of what it's estimating (the population mean).
-- When the expected value of an estimator is what its trying to estimate, we say that the estimator is **unbiased**.
+When the expected value of an estimator is what its trying to estimate, we say that the estimator is **unbiased**.

 Let's go through several simulation experiments to see this more fully.